 Students using computer: From 2020/2021 school year, including all students in tertiary educational institutions.

-Teachers (in institutions for initial and vocational education): staff employed in educational institutions in full- or part-time as teachers, including employed pensioner teachers and those on permanent leave.
+Teachers (in institutions for initial and vocational education): staff employed in educational institutions in full- or part-time as teachers, irrespective of qualification or status, including employed pensioner teachers and those on permanent leave.